 Due to Peter’s fear of heights, I was again at the mercy of a stranger to take a photo of me at Observation Point.
 My random photographer was one of the best random photographers I’ve come across!

 We spent 15 minutes at Observation Point which was more-than-enough time to take photos, have a quick snack and rest.
-The knowledge of increasing temperatures were always on our minds so we wanted to get back to the trailhead as early in the day as possible.
+The knowledge of increasing temperatures was always on our minds so we wanted to get back to the trailhead as early in the day as possible.

 I noticed something on our descent that I had not noticed on our ascent (likely because I was cursing my burning lungs).
 I noticed the variety of trail compositions: Sand, concrete, smooth sandstone, boulders, gravel.
 I also observed significantly more people on the trail hiking up to Observation Point than there were during our ascent.